nloo003/SC1015-Group-5-Data-Science-Project/README.md

 # SC1015-Group-5-Data-Science-Project
 ## About
-This is a mini-project for SC1015, which focuses on identifying fake news, using the data from Fake News Corpus.
+This is a mini-project for SC1015, which focuses on identifying fake news, using the dataset from [Fake News Corpus](https://github.com/several27/FakeNewsCorpus).

 ## Contributors
 - Nicky - Data cleaning and preprocessing and Neural Network